ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 }
 ```

-This function behaves exactly like our first pattern-matching solution,
+This behaves exactly like our first pattern-matching solution, returning the shortest string or `"Not Found"` if the list
-returning the shortest string or `"Not Found"` if the list is empty.
+is empty.
+I find this version easier to read and understand quickly since we don't have to interpret as many
-I find this version easier to read and understand quickly since we don't have to
+elements of syntax (`match`, `=>` and `_`).
-mentally parse a pattern matching expression.
+The result of the operation is evident in the name of the function: either unwrap the innver value of `Some` or use `"Not Found"` instead.

 ### Map

 We want to get the length of the shortest name.
-Now, what happens if the shortest name itself is `None`?
+Now, what happens if the shortest name itself is `None`? -1?
+0?
-Failing to come up with a meaningful integer representation for a missing length, we decide that `get_shortest_length` should return an optional as well.
+Failing to come up with a meaningful integer representation for a missing length, we decide that `get_shortest_length` should return an `Optional` as well.

 We jump right into the implementation and use pattern matching again to achieve this result